OVERVIEW

 Her expertise is well-recognised, evident in over 35 publications in esteemed peer-reviewed journals, along with presentations at local and international conferences.
 Moreover, she secured PRF funding for three consecutive years, highlighting the importance of her work.

-Driven by a passion for innovation, Dr Nzenze is currently enrolled in cohort 6 of the International Program in Public Health Leadership and actively contributes as a trainer in the Data2Policy initiative.
+Driven by a passion for innovation, Dr Nzenze enrolled in cohort 6 of the International Program in Public Health Leadership and actively contributes as a trainer in the Data2Policy initiative.

 Her research interests span communicable and non-communicable disease surveillance and prevention, the application of digital tools in healthcare, data-driven decision-making, and the pursuit of cost-effective interventions to improve public health outcomes.